Take part in our research program — a hallmark of the psychology department at Hope.

 - Dr. Charlotte vanOyen Witvliet

 Dr. vanOyen Witvliet conducts research at the interface of clinical psychology, emotion regulation and positive psychology.
-Current topics include hope, forgiveness and gratitude.
+Current topics include accountability, forgiveness and gratitude.
 Her methods include experiments and correlational studies examining psychophysiology, linguistic analyses and self-report measures.

 Opportunities at a glance: Ideal students will have taken PSY 100, 200, 370, and Math 210 or 311 and have a two-year commitment to the lab, particularly when psychophysiology is involved.
 Email email@example.com if you’re interested in joining the lab.